alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Next in the series**: [Monads in C# (Part 3): The Reader Monad](https://alexyorke.github.io/2025/12/20/monads-in-c-sharp-part-3-the-reader-monad/)

 [^id]: In real systems, use a Strongly Typed ID (e.g., `UserId`) rather than a bare number to avoid "Primitive Obsession."
 This post uses `string` at the boundary and parses to `int` to keep the example focused on `Result` composition.
 [^checked-exceptions]: Java has *checked exceptions*: methods can declare them with a `throws` clause and callers must catch/declare them.
+Unchecked exceptions (`RuntimeException`, `Error`, subclasses) still aren’t reflected in signatures.
 C# has no checked exceptions, so “what might throw” usually isn’t visible in the method signature unless it’s documented (e.g., XML `<exception>` docs).
 [^immutability]: Mutating domain objects makes pipelines harder to reason about and test.
-Prefer immutable `record`s (and returning a new value) where you can; this post sticks to mutation to keep the focus on `Result` composition.
+Prefer immutability (e.g., `record`s with `init`-only properties, or returning a new value) where you can; this post sticks to mutation to keep the focus on `Result` composition.
 [^out-var]: C# supports inline `out` variable declarations (C# 7): e.g., `if (int.TryParse(input, out var id)) { ... }`.
 This makes a single `Try...` step fairly composable inside an `if`, but it doesn’t scale to multi-step pipelines the way `Result` + `Bind` does.
 [^always-valid]: Vladimir Khorikov, [Always valid vs not always valid domain model](https://enterprisecraftsmanship.com/posts/always-valid-vs-not-always-valid-domain-model/).
 [^unused-result]: C# lets you ignore return values, so a `Result` can be dropped.
 Use a Roslyn analyzer to flag unused `Result`s.